-- 1. Must meet requirements as a qualified professional. - 2.
-Must complete Wraparound Facilitation training curriculum and be certified as Wraparound Facilitator or complete training and certification within 9 months from hire.

-- 3. Completes On the Road to Family Driven Care Training. - 4.
-Pass background check, the child and adult abuse registry checks, and motor vehicle screens. - 5.
-Receive ongoing supervision by a master's level mental health professional who is certified as a Wraparound Coach (or in process of being certified a Wraparound Coach). - 6.
-Have received 13 hours of Motivational Interviewing training from a MINT trainer. - 7.
-Juvenile justice, child welfare, and CCNC Basics - 8.
-On the Road to Family Driven Care
+- 1. Must meet requirements as a qualified professional - 2.
+Must complete Wraparound facilitation training curriculum and be credentialed as a Wraparound Facilitator or complete training and credentialing within 9 months from hire - 3.
+Completes On the Road to Family Driven Care Training - 4.
+Pass background check, the child and adult abuse registry checks, and motor vehicle screens - 5.
+Receive ongoing supervision by a master's level mental health professional who is credentialed as a Wraparound Coach (or in process of being credentialed by a Wraparound Coach) - 6.
+Have received 13 hours of Motivational Interviewing training from a MINT trainer - 7.
+Juvenile justice, child welfare, and CCNC basis